GG 367 (Benazepril hydrochloride and hydrochlorothiazide 20 mg / 25 mg)

 Pill imprint GG 367 has been identified as Benazepril hydrochloride and hydrochlorothiazide 20 mg / 25 mg.

-Benazepril is used in the treatment of high blood pressure; diabetic kidney disease; heart failure; left ventricular dysfunction and belongs to the drug class angiotensin converting enzyme inhibitors.
+Benazepril is used in the treatment of diabetic kidney disease; high blood pressure; left ventricular dysfunction; heart failure and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
 Benazepril 20 mg / 25 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - GG 367

 - Elliptical / Oval